Electrical Contractors' Association: History

-Founded in 1901, the ECA represents contractors who design, install, inspect, test, monitor, and maintain electrical and electronic equipment and services.
+Founded in 1901, ECA represents contractors who design, install, inspect, test, monitor, and maintain electrical and electronic equipment and services.
 It was incorporated on 19 April 1916.
 ECA became the official trading name of 'Electrical Contractors' Association' in autumn 2017.

 Industry improvements

-The ECA played a particularly important part in the 1920s and 1930s when electric power was introduced to most houses.
+ECA played a particularly important part in the 1920s and 1930s when electric power was introduced to most houses.
 Before this time, and the formation of the National Grid, electricity was supplied at different voltages and frequencies.

-Today, the ECA actively represents the electrical and electronic contracting sectors, taking a leading role in both technical standards (notably BS 7671) and professional competencies in both the domestic and commercial sectors.
+Today, ECA actively represents the electrical and electronic contracting sectors, taking a leading role in both technical standards (notably BS 7671) and professional competencies in both the domestic and commercial sectors.

 It has diversified to cover not just electrical engineering, but also fire and security, datacomms, energy provision, building management systems, audiovisual, temporary installations, and other services.

 The Fire and Security Association (FSA) consists of members of ECA and ECA's Scottish counterpart, SELECT.

 With the charity Electrical Safety First, ECA owns Certsure LLP, which trades under certification brand NICEIC.

 With Unite the Union (which includes members of the former Electrical, Electronic, Telecommunications and Plumbing Union), ECA is a founder and partner in the Joint Industry Board (JIB), which oversees wage negotiations in the industry.
 JIB also runs the Electrotechnical Certification Scheme (ECS), which administers site cards for individuals.